martenframework/marten/docs/docs/development/reference/settings.md

 Default: `nil`

 An optional domain to use when setting the CSRF cookie.
 This can be used to share the CSRF cookie across multiple subdomains for example.
-For example, setting this option to `.example.com` will make it possible send a POST request from a form on one subdomain (eg. `foo.example.com`) to another subdomain (eg. `bar.example.com `).
+For example, setting this option to `.example.com` will make it possible to send a POST request from a form on one subdomain (eg. `foo.example.com`) to another subdomain (eg. `bar.example.com `).

 ### `cookie_http_only`